The cognitive cost of being just slightly thirsty

 Ramon’s take

 I used to assume thirst was a reliable signal for hydration needs.
-It isn’t – I’d work through entire afternoons with zero conscious thirst, then wonder why 3pm meetings felt impossible. **The cognitive improvement from treating hydration as a performance variable (not a health habit) was subtle but consistent**, particularly in attention and working memory.
+It isn’t – I’d work through entire afternoons with zero conscious thirst, then wonder why 3pm meetings felt impossible.
+Treating hydration as a daily performance variable rather than a health habit produced a subtle but consistent improvement in afternoon attention and working memory during my own testing.
 Front-loading water in the morning and pre-block timing prevented the dark-yellow urine I’d see by 2pm, which directly correlated with less afternoon fog.

 Conclusion